RadeonOpenCompute/ROCm_Documentation/Deep_learning/Deep-learning.rst

   cd pytorch/docker/caffe2/jenkins
   ./build.sh py2-clang7-rocmdeb-ubuntu16.04

-This should complete with a message "Successfully built <image_id>" Note here that other software versions may be chosen, such setups are currently not tested though!
+ A message "Successfully built <image_id>" indicates a successful completion of this step.

+**Note**: These steps are not tested and validated on other software versions.

 3. Start a docker container using the new image: